How to terminate a lease for an apartment

 After the notice is served, the tenant has 2 months to object to the notice and to file a lawsuit in court.
 This is one of the biggest changes in tenancy law.
 It puts the responsibility on the tenant and makes it easier for landlords.
 Previously, landlords had to apply to the court for what was known as a ‘notice to quit’.
 Now they just wait to see if the tenant defends himself in time.
 If they don’t, even an invalid notice becomes enforceable and the tenant can do nothing against it.

-Attention!
-However, the landlord should inform the tenant of the right to object to the notice and at the same time suggest the possibility of a court review of the validity of the notice.
-If the tenant fails to do so, the notice is invalid.
+Caution!
+The landlord should, however, inform the tenant of the right to object to the notice and at the same time propose the possibility of a court review of the validity of the notice.
+Failure to do so renders the notice invalid.

 The apartment is deemed to have been handed over when the landlord receives the keys and is otherwise not prevented from accessing and using the apartment.
 It may be, however, that, under all the circumstances, the tenancy may be deemed to be terminated, the tenant has left and there is no doubt as to his intention, in which case the tenancy is also deemed to be terminated.

-In exceptional cases, the law allows a tenancy agreement to be terminated without notice, i.e. with immediate effect.
-Typically, these are situations where the other party breaches its obligations in a particularly serious manner.
+In exceptional cases, the law allows you to end a tenancy agreement without notice, i.e. with immediate effect.
+Typically, these are situations where the other party has breached its obligations in a particularly serious way.
 For example, the landlord can give immediate notice if the tenant fails to pay rent and utilities for at least three months, deliberately damages the apartment or makes serious structural alterations to it without consent.
 For example, the tenant can terminate the tenancy immediately if the apartment is in such a state that it endangers the tenant’s health and the landlord has failed to remedy the situation despite giving notice.
 Even in these cases, the notice must be in writing and properly justified.

 What if the tenant does not vacate the apartment at the end of the tenancy?